-I recently downloaded a review from LandmanBrokers.com which reviews all of the different Deed Plotting software available on the internet.
-It discusses Greenbriar Graphics NetDeedPlotter and Sandy Knolls Metes & Bounds, which are the "800 pound gorillas" of the field, as well as several other players that are out there.
+I recently wrote a free report which reviews all of the different Deed Plotting software available on the internet.
+It discusses Greenbriar Graphics - NetDeedPlotter and Sandy Knolls - Metes & Bounds, which are the "800 pound gorillas" of the field, as well as several other players that are out there.
 There are even a few free options that have limited capabilities.

-After reading the review I found that Metes & Bounds seemed to have the most options and best features.
+After writing the review I found that Metes & Bounds seemed to have the most options and best features.
 Not to mention it was significantly less expensive than NetDeedPlotter from Greenbriar Graphics.

 I recommend you try out Metes & Bounds, there is a free trial!
-To get the review that I mentioned, you can go to www.LandmanBrokers.com and click “Get The Free Report”.
+To get the free report, just enter your information, or Click Here.

 If you'd like to go ahead and get Metes & Bounds then follow this link, the software is a great value at only $69.95!